 - Defective roads

 Drivers must always be attentive to the road and follow all laws to ensure they do not put anyone in danger.
 When drivers fail to consider other motorists, they must be held accountable for their actions.
-You must immediately speak with a rear-end collision attorney in Memphis, TN.
+You must immediately speak with a personal injury attorney in Memphis, TN.

 Liability in a Rear-End Crash